pdubroy/til/js/2025-08-05-Wasm-modules-in-Node.md

 Imports in WebAssembly always have a _module name_ (`"./log.js"`) and an _item name_ (`"log2"`).
 Conveniently, these can be mapped directly to ES modules — so we can import this module just like before, and it will just work.

-_ps - If messing around with JavaScript and Wasm sounds like fun, you should check out [WebAssembly from the Ground Up](https://wasmgroundup.com)._
+_ps - If messing around with JavaScript and Wasm sounds like fun, you should check out my book [WebAssembly from the Ground Up](https://wasmgroundup.com)._